Peter Lieb: Education and career

-Lieb holds a PhD from the University of Munich, where he researched the radicalization of warfare in the West in 1944.
+Lieb holds a PhD from LMU Munich, where he researched the radicalization of warfare in the West in 1944.
 His dissertation was awarded the Werner Hahlweg Prize in 2006 and published in book form in 2007 as Konventioneller Krieg oder NS-Weltanschauungskrieg?
 Kriegführung und Partisanenbekämpfung in Frankreich 1943/44 ("Conventional war or Nazi ideological war?
 Warfare and Anti-partisan fighting in France 1943/44").
 Lieb was then a researcher at the Institute of Contemporary History in Munich and the German Historical Institute in Paris.
 From 2005 to 2015, Lieb was a senior lecturer at the Department of War Studies, Royal Military Academy Sandhurst.

 In 2015, Lieb joined the Center for Military History and Social Sciences of the Bundeswehr in Potsdam.
 He is a member of the Military History Working Group and the German Committee for the History of the Second World War.
 He also served as an expert witness at a war crimes trial of Josef Scheungraber in Munich in 2009.